|Airfoil Rail Guide||SC Precision||Flat head screw||Machined Delrin||$7.00||Teardrop shaped to reduce drag|

 - SC Precision Airfoil Rail Guide (when I’m feeling fancy–it’s $5 more per pair than my second choice).
 According to analysis presented by Tim Van Milligan at NARCON 2017 (and referenced on the Apogee Components product page), an airfoil rail guide with a rounded top edge has a coefficient of drag of .24 which is vastly better than the .57 of a conventional button-style rail guide.
 The drag coefficient is a multiplier in the drag equation so lower is a lot better–especially at higher speeds (there’s a velocity squared in there).

-- Low-drag airframe mount rail guide from Aero Pack are nicely machined Delrin mounted using a countersunk machine screw into a provided weld nut.
+- Low-drag airframe mount rail guide from Aero Pack are nicely machined Delrin that are mounted using a countersunk machine screw into a provided weld nut.
 These are the nicest button-style guides I’ve found.

 The new-style molded Delrin rail buttons from Rail-Buttons.com are almost as nice as the ones from Aero Pack but the surface finish isn’t as smooth and they don’t come with an anchor of any kind–just a machine screw.
 They’re cheaper than the Aero Pack guides and perfectly decent quality so they are a good choice for most people.